Elizabeth Hazen's Poem "Scene from a Horror Movie" Published by the Coachella Review

 More from Elizabeth Hazen

-Lessons From a Turtle by Elizabeth Hazen Once at the National Zoo, I watched a pair of giant tortoises copulating, the sound that emanated from their habitat like a sleeper’s distress in the midst of a confusing dream.
-My son wondered what the matter was.
-All of the children wondered, the older ones with a […]
+Lessons From a Turtle by Elizabeth Hazen Once at the National Zoo, I watched a pair of giant tortoises copulating, the sound that emanated from their habitat like a sleeper’s […]